The online Comment window has expired

 • 10221901315977967

-Sarah Mulligan about 4 years ago
+Sarah Mulligan over 4 years ago

 Even before the COVID-19 pandemic reached California, Oakland faced a housing affordability crisis that threatened our public health, safety, and community stability.
 A wave of corporate landlords have bought up large parts of Oakland's rental housing stock.
 Their business model depends on displacing long-term black and brown tenants living in rent-controlled units so that they can rent out their units at higher, inflated prices.
 Despite our existing laws against tenant harassment, this behavior by bad actor landlords is still an effective way of removing tenants from their homes.